jhancock532/Awesome-Innovation/Reading Materials/Links.md

+Learn how to access various reading materials for free with UOB credentials : http://www.bristol.ac.uk/library/find/access-eresources/

 What follows are links to reading sent out in various emails over the first years of the course.

 # 2016